 All the actions taken by the City in the management of HOME and CDBG funds are completed within program guidelines and address one or more goals identified in the Consolidated Plan.

 Actions planned to foster and maintain affordable housing

 The first priority for the city is to increase affordable housing.
-CDBG and HOME funds several projects t that are in the development/redevelopment pipeline.
-Projects include:
+HOME will fund a new project that is in the development pipeline.